mistio/kubernetes-blueprint/README.md

 The output would be something like this:<br>
 ```
-(kubernetes-blueprint)user@user:~/kubernetes-blueprint$ cfy local init -p blueprint.yaml -i inputs/mist.yaml
+(kubernetes-blueprint)user@user:~/kubernetes-blueprint$ ./bin/cfy local init -p blueprint.yaml -i inputs/mist_ec2.yaml
 Processing Inputs Source: inputs/mist_ec2.yaml
 Initiated blueprint.yaml
 If you make changes to the blueprint, run 'cfy local init -p mist-blueprint.yaml' again to apply them
 ```

-<br>Now, you can run any type of workflows using your blueprint.<br>
+Now, you can run any type of workflows using your blueprint.<br>

-## Step 2: Install a kubernetes cluster
+## Step 2: Install your Kubernetes cluster

 You are now ready to run the `install` workflow:<br>